DimaT1/kernel_course/week02_filesystem/README.md

     - 8 bytes to encode inodes count
     - 8 bytes to encode free blocks amount
     - 8 bytes to encode free inodes amount
-    - 8 bytes to encode block size (block size should be from 512 to 4096 (bytes))
+    - 8 bytes to encode block size (in bytes)
-    - 8 bytes to encode inode size (inode size should be from 1 to 4 (blocks))
+    - 8 bytes to encode inode size (in bytes)
   - blocks usage table
     - (block count bits rounded to the minimal bytes amount to encode them) to encode each block being used or not
-  - inodes usage table (inodes count * inode size * block size)
+  - inodes table (inodes count * inode size)
     - (inodes count) of inodes
   - blocks